-Now, based on that various type of elastoplastic behavior, I do not want to go in detail; this will be as in part of modeling.
-So basically we are idealizing how to find it out E moduli for your analysis.
-So various type elastoplastic behavior is your strain hardening; this is your strain hardening.
-And b is your perfectly plastic, it will go elastic, then it will become like this; so it is your perfectly plastic.
-Then strain softening; strain hardening means the with this strain, it it will go asymptotically up with the strain; and strain softening means after peak, it will come down, this is your strain softening.
-Then last part is your combination of a b and c that means, strain hardening, strain softening as well as plastic.
-If you look at this last part of the curve, it is it is the stress is increasing linearly with your strain, and it will latent at peak.
+Now, based on that various type of elastoplastic behavior I do not want to go in detail this will be as in a part of modeling.
+So, basically we are idealizing how to find it out E moduli for your analysis.
+So, various type of elastoplastic behavior is your strain hardening, this is your strain hardening and b is your perfectly plastic.
+It will go elastic then it will become like this.

+So, it is your perfectly plastic then strain softening, strain hardening means the with the strain it will go asymptotically up with the strain and strain softening means after peak it will come down, this is your strain softening.
+Then, last part is your combination of a b and c that means strain hardening strain softening as well as plastic.
+If you look at this last part of the curve it is increasing it is the stress is increasing linearly with your strain and it will attend a peak.
+Then with this peak I say that this is my strain hardening and with this after the peak soil, this will decrease and with this decrease I say that this is my strain softening based on this strain value.
+How whether it is increasing or decreasing.

-Then with this peak I say that this is my strength hardening; and with these after the peak the soil, this will decrease; and with this decrease, I say that this is my strain softening.
-Based on the strain value, how whether it is increasing or decreasing, then after certain part of this, it will remain constant this strain; at that time, I say it is perfectly plastic.
-So this three may be combined together I can write it, that also give your stress behavior of soil.
-And so these are just because of why I am discussing, this will be required while finding out E moduli.
-So just to know, what are your stress-strain behavior of soil; so this is the discussion.
+Then, after certain part of this it will remain constant.
+The strain at that time I say it is perfectly plastic.
+So, these three may be combined together I can write it that also gives your stress and behavior of soil.
+So, these are just because why I am discussing this will be required while finding out E moduli.
+So, just to know what are the your stress strain behavior of soil so this the discussion.

-Then Hooke's law of elasticity; this this these are all you know all about this, so this will be E x E y and epsilon x epsilon y and epsilon z, you can find it out; from there you can find it out G, K and oedometer modulus; from this oedometer modulus is nothing but your G shear modulus 2 minus to nu divided by 1 minus 1 nu.
+Then Hooke's law of elasticity these are all you know all about this.
+So, this will be E x, E y and epsilon x epsilon y and epsilon z you can find it out.
+From there you can find it out G K and oedometer modulus from this oedometer modulus is nothing, but your g shear modulus 2 minus 2 n u divided by 1 minus 1 nu.

-Now Hooke's law of isotropic elasticity; if you look at this, as I said there are two types of moduli you can find it out; one is your E linear moduli or E elastic moduli or secant moduli; E linear first part of the moduli is that means you draw initial part of your curve a straight line you draw a straight line, taking initial part of the curve that is your linear, draw a tangent; taking initial part of your curve, what is that...
-From there what is your value of the slope you are getting that is your E initial you can write it; modulus of a elasticity of initial.
+Now, Hooke's law of isotropic elasticity.
+If you look at this as I said there are two types of moduli.
+You can find it out, one is your E linear moduli or E elastic moduli or second moduli E linear.
+First part of the moduli is that means you draw initial part of your curve at straight line you draw a straight line taking initial part of the curve, that is your linear.
+Draw a tangent taking initial part of your curve.
+What is that?
+From there what is your value of the slope you are getting that is your E initial.
+You can write it modulus of elasticity of initial.
 This initial value of modulus of elasticity may not be much needed during the analysis of the soil structure interaction problem.
-We need that is your secant moduli, we need that is your secant moduli, if this kind of curve is there, how to find it out secant moduli, this is again the question.
+We need that is your second moduli, we need that is your second moduli if this kind of curve is there, how to find it out second moduli?
+This is again the question.